Priyanshu0712-btech/Extracting-Insights-from-Customer-Feedback/README.md

 3. Create the database (one-time)

-   Use your MySQL client to import `schema.sql` or run the commands inside it.
+   Use your MySQL client to import `schema.sql` or run the commands inside it..

 4. Run the app